Usage for UDEXREAL Robotics Products

 2.3.
 Obtaining the HandDriver Customized Version

-Adaptation is a core and essential task for robot teleoperation.
-UDEXREAL typically performs this service free of charge, but it requires providing the dexterous hand to UDEXREAL.
+Adaptation is a core and essential task for robot teleoperation, which UDEXREAL typically provides free of charge, but it requires the DexHands to be supplied to UDEXREAL.

 2.3.1.
 Versions of the Software

-After entering the dexterous hand character, click the "√" button.
+After entering the DexHand string, click the "√" button.

-After successfully matching the dexterous hand character, the character will remain in the dropdown list.
-The system will provide corresponding prompts to indicate whether the character matching succeeded or failed.
+After successfully matching the DexHand string, the string will remain in the dropdown list.
+The system will provide corresponding prompts to indicate whether the string matching succeeded or failed.

 2.3.3.
 HandDriver Customized Version